nixworks/public/news/2010/10/12/2010-copiapa3-mining-accident-rescue-chile-begins-attempts-to-rescue-33-miners-trapped-underground-as-a-result-of-the-2010-copiapa3-mining.md

 ### [2010-10-12](/news/2010/10/12/index.md)

-# 2010 Copiapo mining accident rescue:.
-Chile begins attempts to rescue 33 miners trapped underground as a result of the 2010 Copiapo mining accident.
+# 2010 Copiapo mining accident rescue:: Chile begins attempts to rescue 33 miners trapped underground as a result of the 2010 Copiapo mining accident.

 The last of the 33 miners trapped deep underground in northern Chile for more than two months is rescued, amid scenes of jubilation.